RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 ## Extended testing

-Knowing that the basic functionality of the machine works I continue the testing by using the Commodore 64 for normal operations; playing some games, watching demos, loading from datasette and floppy and using a cartridge.
-I can not find any issues with this machine.
-I also pay special attention to the video to make sure that there are no glitches in the graphics - I can´t see any abnormalities.
-Below is a gallery with pictures from the testing. **NOTE:** The colours on the pictures are completely off and the image quality is poor.
-But this only due to my poor TV and not due to the machine.
+Knowing that the basic functionality of the machine works, I continue testing by using the Commodore 64 for normal operation: playing games, watching demos, loading from datasette and floppy, and using cartridges.
+I cannot find any issues with this machine.
+I also pay special attention to the video to ensure that there are no glitches in the graphics—I cannot see any abnormalities.

+Below is a gallery with pictures from the testing. **NOTE:** The colours in the pictures are completely off, and the image quality is poor.
+However, this is due to my TV and not the machine.

 <p align="center" float="left">
     <img src="Images/Test11.jpeg" alt="Description" width="180">